HenrikBengtsson/ucsf-vpn/README.md

 * With `--browser`, the web browser asks for permission to open the 'globalprotectcallback' link with the 'GP Connect' application, e.g.
   "Open GP Connect?" in Chrome.
 That permission has to be granted, because it is how the sign-in reaches the VPN client.
-If it is denied, or the prompt is dismissed, the web browser reports "Authentication Complete", but `ucsf-vpn start` waits until it times out.
+If the prompt is dismissed, the web page says "Authentication Complete", but `ucsf-vpn start` waits until it times out.
 The permission is remembered per website, if you accept it permanently.
-  Note, a web browser installed as a Snap, e.g. Ubuntu's /usr/bin/firefox, is never allowed to open that application
+Note, a web browser installed as a Snap, e.g. Ubuntu's /usr/bin/firefox, is never allowed to open that application.
+The symptom of that is a web page saying "Authentication Failed"

 * Verify your UCSF credentials at https://remote.ucsf.edu/.
   Use your UCSF email address for 'Username'.